Bill Cosby: The fall of 'America's Dad'

 Bill Cosby: From 'America's Dad' to disgraced comic

-Bill Cosby was once known to millions as "America's Dad", but the comedian now faces several jail terms after being convicted of sexual assault.
+Bill Cosby was once known to millions as "America's Dad", but the comedian has now been sentenced to three to 10 years in jail after being convicted of sexual assault.

 His role as the benevolent, jumper-wearing Dr Cliff Huxtable in 1980s hit sitcom The Cosby Show made him a national treasure in the US.